gyulanemeth/bluefox.email/email-sending-concepts/hard-bounce.md

 Industry standards consider hard bounce rates below 0.5% to be excellent, while rates between 0.5-2% are acceptable but suggest list hygiene opportunities.
 Hard bounce rates above 2% indicate serious list quality issues that require immediate attention.
 Most ESPs have even stricter thresholds for enforcement actions.

-### How quickly should I remove hard-bounced addresses from my list?
+### How quickly should I remove hard bounced addresses from my list?

-Hard-bounced addresses should be removed immediately upon the first bounce occurrence.
+Hard bounced addresses should be removed immediately upon the first bounce occurrence.
 There is no benefit to waiting or attempting redelivery, as the failure condition is permanent.
 Modern email systems typically handle this automatically through suppression list management.

 ## Related Content